 - Use a hot water bottle

 Just because electric blankets have the potential to be hazardous doesn’t mean you have to throw yours out.
-Use it to pre-heat the bed and then turn it off once you’re ready to sleep.
+Use it to pre-heat the bed and turn it off once you’re ready to sleep.

-Adjust your room temperature by turning your heating up and ensuring that all your windows are closed to insulate the room.
+Adjust your room temperature by turning your heating up and ensuring all your windows are closed to insulate the room.
 You may also want to look into getting insulated curtains.

 Our extremities are the first parts of our bodies that lose heat when we’re cold.
 Insulating our feet with socks will keep us warmer.
 Use multiple layers of winter duvets made of wool and cotton, which are materials known for their thermal insulation properties.